-Who qualifies for English Language Education (ELE)?
+Who qualifies for English Learner Education (ELE)?

 Upon entering any of the Dover Sherborn Public Schools, parents/guardians are asked to complete a Home Language Survey on which they disclose information regarding the language spoken in one's home.If this survey indicates a home language other than English, then an English Language Proficiency assessment will be administered.
 The assessment defines a child's proficiency with social and academic language.

 Home Language Survey in Spanish

 Where are ELE services provided in the Dover Sherborn Public Schools?

 Chickering Elementary School (Grades K-5)

 Pine Hill Elementary School (Grades K-5)

 Dover Sherborn Middle School (Grades 6-8)